Last Updated on July 31, 2019

 Did you know that lentil nutrition is an effective way to support your clean eating habits?
 If weight management is your goal, then this week’s challenge is crucial for you!
-The same is true if you struggle to get a sufficient amount of protein from your food.
+The same is true if you struggle to get a sufficient amount of protein and fiber from your food.

 What are legumes?